Numerous state and federal agencies and

 including information about record keeping and tax

-close your business, the IRS website contains helpful
+The IRS website contains helpful

 information on topics such as terminating employee